junxit/us-congress-bills-115/metadata.md

 - 2017-05-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4480-4481)
 - 2017-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4480-4481)
 - 2017-05-24 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-11-06 — Amendment SA 1579 agreed to in Senate by Unanimous Consent.
+- 2017-11-06 — Amendment SA 1579 proposed by Senator McConnell for Senator Johnson. (consideration: CR S7029; text: CR S7029) In the nature of a substitute.
+- 2017-11-06 — Measure laid before Senate by unanimous consent. (consideration: CR S7029-7030)
+- 2017-11-06 — Passed Senate with an amendment by Voice Vote.
+- 2017-11-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2017-11-06 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2017-11-06 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2017-11-06 — Senate amendment agreed to: Amendment SA 1579 agreed to in Senate by Unanimous Consent.
+- 2017-11-06 — Senate amendment proposed (on the floor): Amendment SA 1579 proposed by Senator McConnell for Senator Johnson.(consideration: CR S7029; text: CR S7029)
+- 2017-11-06 — Senate amendment submitted